 At Hal Riney and Partners, I branded Saturn Car Club which was, at the time, a fledgling grassroots organization.
 For the photo shoots, we used only Saturn owners and true Car Club members.

-Below, some favorite letterpress and offset materials I’ve produced.
-Clockwise from bottom right: Mother’s Day card for Maternal Instinct, Boys & Girls Club self mailer, CAV Wine Bar identity, Citizen Cake poster, Pant identity, Saturn Car Club mailer, Whatever Design identity, and in center AIDS Emergency Fund invitation.
+Below, some favorite projects from over the years.
+Clockwise from bottom right: Mother’s Day card for Maternal Instinct, Boys & Girls Club self mailer, CAV Wine Bar identity, Citizen Cake poster, Pant identity, Saturn Car Club mailer, Whatever Design identity, and in the center: AIDS Emergency Fund invitation.

 For the Breast Cancer Emergency Fund’s first year, I created a bunch of materials that supported their first community awards dinner.
 For Khadra International Dance Theater, I designed and illustrated posters and postcards.
 Below that, business cards and identity for Blue Star Builders as well as Sense Design, an early iteration of my personal business name.
 Finally, A series of personal CD’s I designed and gave as gifts one year.

 Flipside Arts Collective needed a cost effective way to brand themselves — enter stickers and chipboard.
 To this day, the identity system I created for them remains one of my favorites.